signalfx/splunk-otel-js/examples/express/README.md

 npm run client
 ```

-If unsure about the values to use for `.env` but familiar with configuring OpenTracing SDK, one can alternatively also use [.env.opentracing](./.env.opentracing) as the basis - the OTel configuration will be automatically derived from that in this example(see [utils.js](./utils.js) for the conversions).
+If are not sure about the values to use for `.env`, but you're familiar with configuring the OpenTracing SDK, you can also use [.env.opentracing](./.env.opentracing) as the baseline configuration: The OTel configuration is automatically derived from the OpenTracing settings in the example (see [utils.js](./utils.js) for the conversions).

 ### Instrumented via legacy OpenTracing SDK